aOdoom/endometriosis-screening-analysis/README.md

 ## Methods

 Data were obtained from the Endometriosis Dataset on Kaggle (https://www.kaggle.com/datasets/michaelanietie/endometriosis-dataset, n=10,000).
 Variables examined included demographics (age, BMI), symptom indicators (chronic pain level, menstrual irregularity, hormone level abnormality, infertility), and the outcome variable (endometriosis diagnosis).
 Analysis was conducted using SQL queries with aggregate functions (AVG, MIN, COUNT) and GROUP BY for group comparisons.
 RStudio was used to peform logistic regression to predict diagnosis from variables.
-No inferential statistical tests were performed.
+T-tests were run on age, BMI, and pain level to detect any meaningful differences.

 ## Results